 To prevent further spread of this illness, stay home is you are sick, especially if you have symptoms of hepatitis A. Wash your hands thoroughly with soap and water after using the bathroom, changing diapers, or caring for someone who is sick.
 Always wash your hands well before preparing food and drink for others.

 If you do get sick, see your doctor.
-Stay home if you are sick.
+Stay home if you are sick, especially if you have an illness that includes diarrhea.
 And think about getting a hepatitis A vaccination if you work with the public in daycare, school, healthcare, or restaurant settings.